Federal Solar Tax Credit

 First of all: you need to owe federal taxes to be able to get a credit.
 The credit just reduces the amount of tax you’ll have to pay, so if you don’t have any tax liability, the credit can’t help you (it will, however, roll over into the next year, so if you’re liable then, you can apply it at that point).
 It applies to solar systems installed in both existing homes and new constructions, as well as second residences, but doesn’t apply to rentals.
 The credit is available for systems installed from 2009 through 2016.

 If you have a solar lease or solar power purchase agreement (PPA) the credit will actually go to the company you’re working with, rather than to you.
 That’s because you’re not paying for the equipment yourself.
-However, companies like Solarcity will pass on the savings to you by offering free installation.
+However, some companies will pass on the savings to you by offering free installation.
 You’ll get the immediate benefit of a lower cost without having to file any paperwork.

 What is it?